abbybravo/PM-Recruiting-Hub/.github/ISSUE_TEMPLATE/request-company.md

 ---
 name: "🏢 Request a Company"
-about: Ask the community to start tracking a company not yet listed
+about: Ask to start tracking a company not yet listed
 title: "[REQUEST] Company Name"
 labels: ["company-request"]
 assignees: []